 4. Composio

-Composio positions itself as the default choice for most teams, offering 500+ pre-built integrations with unified authentication.
-For developer tool companies that need rapid integration without building custom connectors, this breadth saves thousands of development hours.
+Composio offers 500+ pre-built integrations with unified authentication.
+For developer tool companies that need rapid integration without building custom connectors, this breadth can save development time.

 Integration Library Approach: